 The UK is one of the best countries for further education when it comes to the Science field.
 Many students are studying medicine in the UK or wishing to study in the UK but can’t afford it for many reasons.
 Studying abroad ought to burn some holes in your pocket.
 But don't you worry; we got your back.
-The UK provides multiple scholarships and bursaries, one of which is the NHS bursary.
-What is an NHS bursary?
+The UK provides multiple scholarships and bursaries, including the NHS student bursary.
+What is NHS student bursary?
 If you wonder what that means, this blog will come in handy.

-What will I get if I apply for an NHS Bursary?
+What will I get if I apply for an NHS student Bursary?

 Your household's income determines the amount of bursary you receive.
 This can be your own income, the income of your parents, the income of your spouse, your civil partner, or your partner.
 Students receive many benefits from this bursary; here are some examples:

 - If you qualify for an NHS bursary for students, the NHS will cover your regular tuition costs.
 Your tuition expenses for your course are paid directly to your university.

 - The grant mainly depends on your NHS bursary eligibility.
 If you are an eligible full-time NHS student, you'll get an amount of £1,000; if you're a part-time student, you'll receive a smaller amount.

 - The Maintenance Loan amount you receive is determined by where you stay and study and whether you are in your final course year.

 These were the Maintenance Loan rates for the 2019 to 2020 academic year:

 - £3,354 for students living far from home while attending school in London

 - £3,354 is offered for college students studying in London who live far from home.